hajinasiri/Drone-Controller/README.md

 # "Simdrone" - Group Final Project (Lighthouse Labs)

-Group Members: Esha, Shahab, Hannah
+Group Members: Esha, Sh, Hannah

 This is the final project for ligthouse labs web developing deploma.
 The app is deployed on AWS and can be found on